-SECTION 9.
+SECTION 8.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 6303 of Title 63, unless there is created a duplication in numbering, reads as follows:

-A. Whenever the public safety authority or other state or local government agency learns of a case of a reportable illness or health condition, an unusual cluster, or a suspicious event that may be the cause of a public health emergency, it shall immediately notify the public health authority.
+A. Whenever the public safety authority or other state or local government agency learns of a case of a reportable illness or health condition, an unusual cluster, or a suspicious event that may be the cause of a catastrophic health emergency, it shall immediately notify the public health authority.

-B. Whenever the public health authority learns of a case of a reportable illness or health condition, an unusual cluster, or a suspicious event that it reasonably believes has the potential to be caused by bioterrorism, it shall immediately notify the public safety authority, tribal authorities, and federal health and public safety authorities.
+B. Whenever the public health authority learns of a case of a reportable illness or health condition, an unusual cluster, or a suspicious event that it reasonably believes has the potential to be caused by terrorism, it shall immediately notify the public safety authority, tribal authorities, and federal health and public safety authorities.

-C. Sharing of information on reportable illnesses, health conditions, unusual clusters, or suspicious events between public health and safety authorities shall be restricted to the information necessary for the treatment, control, investigation, and prevention of a public health emergency.
+C. Sharing of information on reportable illnesses, health conditions, unusual clusters, or suspicious events between public health and safety authorities shall be restricted to the information necessary for the treatment, control, investigation, and prevention of a catastrophic health emergency.

-SECTION 10.
+SECTION 9.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 6401 of Title 63, unless there is created a duplication in numbering, reads as follows:

-A state of public health emergency may be declared by the Governor upon the occurrence of a "public health emergency" as defined in paragraph 13 of Section 4 of this act.
+A state of catastrophic health emergency may be declared by the Governor upon the occurrence of a "catastrophic health emergency" as defined in paragraph 2 of Section 4 of this act.
 Prior to such a declaration, the Governor shall consult with the public health authority and may consult with any additional public health or other experts as needed.
-The Governor may act to declare a public health emergency without consulting with the public health authority or other experts when the situation calls for prompt and timely action.

-SECTION 11.
+SECTION 10.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 6402 of Title 63, unless there is created a duplication in numbering, reads as follows:

-A state of public health emergency shall be declared by an executive order that specifies:
+A state of catastrophic health emergency shall be declared by an executive order that specifies:

-1. The nature of the public health emergency;
+1. The nature of the catastrophic health emergency;

-The political subdivision(s) or geographic area(s) subject to the declaration;
+2. The political subdivisions or geographic areas subject to the declaration;

-The conditions that have brought about the public health emergency;
+The conditions that have brought about the catastrophic health emergency;

-4. The duration of the state of the public health emergency, if less than thirty (30) days; and
+4. The duration of the state of the catastrophic health emergency, if less than thirty (30) days; and

-5. The primary public health authority responding to the emergency.
+5. The primary public health authority responding to the catastrophic health emergency.

-SECTION 12.
+SECTION 11.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 6403 of Title 63, unless there is created a duplication in numbering, reads as follows:

-A. The declaration of a state of public health emergency shall activate the disaster response and recovery aspects of the state, local, and inter-jurisdictional disaster emergency plans in the affected political subdivision(s) or geographic area(s).
+A. The declaration of a state of catastrophic health emergency shall activate the disaster response and recovery aspects of the state, local, and inter-jurisdictional disaster emergency plans in the affected political subdivisions or geographic areas.
 Such declaration authorizes the deployment and use of any forces to which the plans apply and the use or distribution of any supplies, equipment, and materials and facilities assembled, stockpiled, or available pursuant to this act.

-B. During a state of public health emergency, the Governor may:
+B. During a state of catastrophic health emergency, the Governor may:

-1. Suspend the provisions of any regulatory statute prescribing procedures for conducting state business, or the orders and rules of any state agency, to the extent that strict compliance with the same would prevent, hinder, or delay necessary action (including emergency purchases) by the public health authority to respond to the public health emergency, or increase the health threat to the population;
+1. Suspend the provisions of any regulatory statute prescribing procedures for conducting state business, or the orders and rules of any state agency, to the extent that strict compliance with the same would prevent, hinder, or delay necessary action (including emergency purchases) by the public health authority to respond to the catastrophic health emergency, or increase the health threat to the population;

-2. Utilize all available resources of the state government and its political subdivisions, as reasonably necessary to respond to the public health emergency;
+2. Utilize all available resources of the state government and its political subdivisions, as reasonably necessary to respond to the catastrophic health emergency;

-3. Transfer the direction, personnel, or functions of state departments and agencies in order to perform or facilitate response and recovery programs regarding the public health emergency;
+3. Transfer the direction, personnel, or functions of state departments and agencies in order to perform or facilitate response and recovery programs regarding the catastrophic health emergency;